 If we are unsuccessful in getting your case set aside, we do have a money-back guarantee for some cases.
 Please view the pricing section of the set aside page for details.

 The set aside can still be used for sentencing purposes in a subsequent criminal case.
-(ARS 13-907(c)(1))
+The case can also be used as an element of another offense.
+(ARS 13-907(e)).

 We use the terms set aside and expunge interchangeably.